natterstefan/tweet-ml/README.md

   npm run fetch
 ```

+### Running Python Scripts

+First load your virtual env with `pipenv shell`.
+This will also make sure that the `.env` file is read.

 ## Scripts

 - `npm run fetch`: gets the data from the defined userId (see [.env.dist](.env.dist))
   and stores them in the mongodb
 - `npm run normalize`: normalises the data and stores them in the mongodb
+- `python3 src-python/draw-graph.py`: loads tweets from mongodb and draws boxplot and mosaic graphs

 ## Authors